HigherOrderCO/Bend/docs/syntax.md

 "Hello"
 ```

 A String literal is surrounded with `"`.
+Accepts the same values as characters literals.

 The syntax above is desugared to: